-- 1. 1st offense: \$200 fine and loss of visitation for two (2) weeks. - 2.
-2nd offense: \$250 fine - 3.
-3rd offense: Dismissal from residence hall.
-Payment of breaking fee by students.
+1st offense: Dismissal from residence hall.
+Payment of breaking fee by student.
 Student will be permitted on campus to attend class, related academic activity, athletic practice and athletic activity only.
 Student will not be permitted in the residence halls.
-Scholarship will be revoked.
+Scholarship will be revoked the following semester